 - Executive Summary

 Keep your blog’s executive summary brief, practical and inspiring.
 It explains what your blog is about in a general sense to anyone reading it and should contain a summary of why your blog exists, your blog strategies and where you see your blog going in future.
 You can also include a brief biography of your blogs management and it’s ownership status.
 Here you can introduce the face/s behind the blog, their competencies, and responsibilities.

 - Your Blogs Objectives

-In this section for your blog goals, you state clearly the idea behind your blogs existence, it’s short and long-term goals, your growth strategy, who your target audience is and what your blog culture will be.
+In this section for your blog goals, you state clearly the idea behind the existence of your blog, it’s short and long-term goals, your growth strategy, who your target audience is and what your blog culture will be.
 What style or tone would you be writing in – formal or approachable.
 List three or more goals for your blog in phases of three months, six months and one year.
-Your goals have to be clear, practical and measurable.
+Your goals should be clear, practical and measurable.

 - Your Offerings and Monetization Strategy

 What strategy do you intend to use to make money from your blog?
 In this section of your plan, list how you plan to monetize your blog through the various available mediums like affiliate & partnership programs, advertisements, membership, and subscriptions, sponsored posts, product sales, services or reviews that you offer.
 Will you sell your product on Amazon.com or Etsy shop?
 Will you offer courses?
 Write out a sales strategy for items that you plan to sell on your blog.